 In 1926, after creating for the Noailles a smoking room with walls covered with parchment and a boudoir in straw marquetry, he becomes a figure of the “tout-Paris” and a most sort after decorator.
 The Pecci-Blunt, the Gunzburg, Cole Porter, Gaston Bergery became his regular clients.
 Even François Mauriac is fascinated by his esthetic and calls it “an esthetic of renouncement”.

 In 1930, Jean-Michel who is now an established professional decorator becomes the head of the Chanaux Company as artistic manager.
 From then on, he brings together talented artists from whom he had already commissioned a few creations.
 For 10 years they will be associated to his work, they are Alberto Giacometti, Paul Rodocanachi, Jean Hugo, Emilio Terry and Christian Bérard.
 Later his style becomes less radical.
 He uses mediterranean blue colors inspired by Bérard.
 He creates furniture playing with neoclassical, baroque or Napoleon III style reminiscence.
 He utilizes more classical materials such as ivory, ebony or mahogany.
 It's an immediate success.
 Fashion designers Lucien Lelong, Robert Piguet, Marcel Rochas and Elsa Schiaparelli have their showrooms decorated by Jean-Michel.
 Play righter Edouard Bourdet choose him to make the settings of his plays first at the theater de la Michodière then at la Comédie Française.
 Decorators from all over the world buy his furniture in quantity.
-His international success is completed with commissions from multi-millionaires argentine Jorge Born and american Nelson Rockefeller.
+His international success is completed with commissions from multi-millionaires argentine Jorge Born and american Nelson Rockefeller and Charles Templeton Crocker.
 But once again it is war that bowls over Jean-Michel Frank destiny.
 In September 1939, Frank & Chanaux Company closes down for good.

 In July 1940, Jean-Michel flees from France to Argentina.
 There he renew with his trade and has numerous contracts.
 After a few months, he moves to New York where completely desperate, on march 8 1941, he kills himself ending abruptly a brilliant career.